ryanadiaz/algodaily/README.md

 # algodaily
-Daily JavaScript challenges from algodaily.com
+## Daily JavaScript challenges from algodaily.com

+A study of the standardized technical interviews that many software companies now use.